 She added: “We’ll work closely with Union Water and the other stakeholders to ensure we don’t get to a crisis point — that there is sufficient water supply for greenhouse expansion and residential use.”

-According to figures supplied by the water system, since 2017 there have been water permits issues for 1,150 acres as of the end July.
+According to figures supplied by the water system, from 2017 to the end of July water permits have been issued for 1,150 acres.

 Taylor said some operators may apply for water permits for a certain number of acres, but only build a portion of the allotment every year.

 Bouchard, the UWSS general manager, said the system has no figures on water usage by cannabis growers — many of whom are using acreage formally devoted to vegetables to grow pot.

 The Kingsville Observer interviewed four members of the UWSS board — Kingsville Mayor Nelson Santos, Kingsville Coun.
 Kimberly DeYong, Leamington Mayor Hilda MacDonald and Essex Coun.
 Chris Vander Doelen.

 They all echoed comments made by Bouchard: Growth must pay for growth.

 “I don’t see any other way,” said MacDonald, who chairs the board.
 “And I don’t think you would get an argument from (OGVG) … they know that.
 I don’t think you’d get push back.”It’s all of our problem.
 Who pays for it, I think, will be pretty clear.”

 Ministry of Agriculture opposes zoning change, mayor says